-The Challenge of Comedy Without an Audience
+What Happens When a Joke Is Followed by Silence

 As you perform, you begin to understand the underlying grammar of comedy—the order in which to reveal information, for example, or the shameful ease of getting a cheap laugh by swearing, or by mentioning someone’s appearance.
 You discover all the registers that you, personally, cannot access: I would love to do long flights of fancy, building up the hyperbole until the audience is nearly hysterical, but I can’t.
 In the words of Flight of the Conchords, “Sometimes when I freestyle … I lose confidence.”

 Generating a healthy fear of failure is only the most obvious way that audiences make comedians better.
 As comedians are fond of saying: The audience is a genius.
 It knows what’s funny.
 Good stand-ups will use the audience as an editor, which helps them refine their material, and take established routines into new areas, prospecting for laughs as they go.
-For a television or radio producer, the audience also provides an instant judgement on each joke.
+For a television or radio producer, the audience also provides an instant judgment on each joke.

 Audiences provide rhythm too, which the best comics know how to surf.
 Like that Chopin ballade, a good routine has light and shade, fast sections and longueurs.
 When I first started doing panel shows, I was wary of emphasizing the punch line, in case the audience disagreed with me that it was a punch line.
 Instead, I would gabble on and hope that I would be stopped by gales of uncontrollable laughter.
 This is a bad idea.
 (I also learned that the professionals are tough enough to accept that a certain percentage of jokes simply don’t catch fire, for whatever reason.
 And, of course, these misfires do not appear in the finished product of recorded programs such as Have I Got News for You.)